susbo/Drosophila_TE_libraries/README.md

 13. Kimura divergence (calcDivergenceFromAlign.pl)
 14. Length

-## How were the libraries generated?
+## Generation of transposon libraries

 Description of how the transposon libraries were generated is available at [https://github.com/susbo/Uni-strand_clusters](https://github.com/susbo/Uni-strand_clusters).